-Sarah (teacher) and Ashlee (nurse), volunteers from the US, in the kitchen at Excel School with Mary, deputy head of Excel school, and Christine.
+Sarah (teacher) and Ashlee (nurse), volunteers from the US, pose in the kitchen at Excel School with Mary, deputy head of Excel school, and Christine.
 The ladies spent two weeks doing wonderful work at Porridge and Rice schools.

-Volunteers Kuljit and Ned from the UK interact with pupils at Excel School in Ngando.
-The children welcome visitors and are always keen to laugh and chat to volunteers.
+Kuljit and Ned, volunteers from the UK, interact with pupils at Excel School in Ngando.
+The children welcome visitors and are always keen to chat to volunteers.

 Sharon, a volunteer from the UK, takes minutes at the Kenyan Leadership team meeting at Excel School.
 Sharon is a fully qualified teacher working in the UK at a community college.

-Jake and Roshan, A level volunteers from the UK, pose with Excel teachers Grenah and Andrew, the late Kenyan Porridge and Rice Representative, John, and pupils.
+Jake and Roshan, A level volunteers from the UK, pose with Excel teachers Grenah and Andrew, Excel pupils and the late Kenyan Porridge and Rice Representative, John.

 Roshan, Lucy, Jake, and Kuljit, all volunteers from the UK, pose with Teacher Mary and Teacher Titus, deputy head and head of Excel School, in the school grounds.

 Jude (software engineer) and Emma (paediatric nurse), UK volunteers, pose with parents of pupils at Excel School who are helping with preparing meals for pupils at the school.

-Bruno, a volunteer from Brazil, among pupils at Forrester School in Kwangware, a slum outside Nairobi.
+Bruno, a volunteer from Brazil, stands among pupils at Forrester School in Kwangware, a slum outside Nairobi.
 Porridge and Rice welcomes people from anywhere in the world to its schools in Nairobi.

 Ken, Roshan, Kuljit, Jake and Lucy view the mixture of refuse and sewage at the entrance to Excel School.
 Sadly, this is a common situation in the slums, inevitably creating a breeding ground for disease.